merative/acd-python-sdk/CONTRIBUTING.md

     Each module in the SDK has a config.ini file in the test folder with default values for a provisioned Standard plan instance of the service.
     Populate the missing elements from the settings section so a connection to your service instance can be generated.
-From the module directory For your provisioned service run the following command:
+From the root directory Of the cloned repositoyr run the following command:
     ```sh
-    Python -m pytest tests/functional
+    Python -m pytest ibm_whcs_sdk/<service_name>/tests/functional
     ```
     NOTE:  If you have provisioned a Custom plan instance of Insights for Medical Literature The Tests will fail until enriched content has been added to the instance.
 All default